Vishwavaghasiya/foodDeliveryApp/README.md

 -->Restaurant Owner

 Register as a restaurant owner.
 Add restaurant details and menu items.
 Manage orders and deliveries.

 -->Delivery Driver

 Sign up as a delivery driver.
 Accept delivery requests.
 Navigate to the customer's location.

 -->  Features
-List the key features of your app.
-Use bullet points for clarity.

 User authentication and authorization
 Restaurant management